New U.S. tax rules chill 'inversion' deal-making; shares dive

 Tax experts said the rules would have the biggest impact on companies that invert to gain lower-cost access to unrepatriated profits, or earnings held overseas to avoid U.S. taxes.

 Still, most pending deals could become more costly for the buyers.
-They include AbbVie Inc (ABBV.N) and its $54.7 billion deal to acquire Ireland's Shire Plc (SHP.L), as well as Medtronic Inc (MDT.N) and its $42.9 billion takeover of Covidien Plc COV.N.
+They include AbbVie Inc and its $54.7 billion deal to acquire Ireland's Shire Plc, as well as Medtronic Inc and its $42.9 billion takeover of Covidien Plc.

 Neither of those transactions, the biggest of the year, was expected to fall apart completely, partly because paying a break-up fee to walk away would likely be even more costly.
 AbbVie would have to pay Shire a $1.6 billion penalty if it were to renege on their merger agreement, for instance.